VienNguyen113/wordpress/wp-content/plugins/email-subscribers/readme.txt

 == Screenshots ==

-1. Front Page - Subscription box
+1. Front Page - Subscription Form

-2. Subscribers Management Admin page
+2. Admin page - Subscribers Management

-3. Compose Mail Admin page
+3. Admin page - Compose Email

-4. Notification Management Admin page
+4. Admin page - Post Notifications Management

-5. Send Mail Admin page
+5. Admin page - Newsletters

-6. Cron Job Detailes Admin page (Schedule email)
+6. Admin page - Cron Job Settings & Details (Schedule email)

-7. Settings Admin page
+7. Admin page - Email Settings

-8. Roles and Capabilities Management Admin page
+8. Admin page - User Roles Management

-9. Sent Mails Admin page
+9. Admin page - Reports of all emails sent

-10. Delivery Report Admin page
+10 Admin page - Delivery Report of emails i.e. email sent, opened, viewed status, viewed date

 == Changelog ==

+= 3.2.10 (11.05.2017) =

+* New: Admin can now include user subscribed group name in the Welcome Email (Email Subscribers v3.2.10+)
+* New: Show recently subscribed subscribers on top of the Subscribers page
+* New: Show submission time of subscribers on Subscribers page
+* New: Show count of total & active subscribers on Subscribers page (for admin view only)
+* New: Now you can export list of all & inactive subscribers
+* Fix: Custom attribute in the subscribe form was throwing error with HTML validator
+* Update: Increase the count of viewing the number of subscribers on Subscribers page
+* Update: Increased limit of Display All subscribers
+* Update: POT file
+* New: Translation for German (de_DE) language added (Thanks to Markus Buschmann)
+* Update: Translation for Spanish (es_ES) language updated (Thanks to David Bravo)
+* Update: Translation for Hungarian (hu_HU) language updated (Thanks to Zsolt Edelényi)
+* Update: Translation for Catalan (ca) language updated (Thanks to Jordi Jorda)
+* Update: Translation for Polish (pl_PL) language updated (Thanks to Witold)
+* Update: Translation for Lithuanian (lt_LT) language updated (Thanks to Andrius)
+* Update: Translation for Turkish (tr_TR) language updated (Thanks to Erkan ORUÇ)

 = 3.2.9 (23.03.2017) =

 * New: Use [Icegram](https://wordpress.org/plugins/icegram/) to increase Subscribers list